 Keen to to avoid a dental emergency and maintain optimum oral health?

 You can influence your general health by having a healthy mouth.
 The mouth is an important part of the body, and what happens in the mouth has an influence on your overall health.
-City Dental at Quay Park's, Dr Andrea Shepperson, shared some tips to best look after your oral health during the COVID-19 lockdown.
+Here's some tips from Dr Andrea Shepperson from City Dental at Quay Park to best look after your oral health during COVID-19.

 - Spend extra time brushing your teeth, and the gumline around your teeth.
 This will help to remove bacteria that cause gum inflammation.
 COVID-19 can create an extreme inflammatory response in the body - known as a "cytokine storm."
 We know that patients with other co-morbidities that are inflammatory conditions, such as diabetes and heart disease, suffer worse COVID-19 outcomes.
 We also know that improvements in gum health in susceptible individuals have positive outcomes on these other inflammatory conditions.
 So improving your gum health and reducing gum inflammation, might be a good thing to do for your overall inflammatory health.
 There is no need to brush hard, take your time with gentle brushing and be thorough.

 - Floss at least once a day.
 Flossing also helps reduce gum inflammation.
 While you have the time, try it if you don't floss already.

 - Comfort food and reaching for the pantry or fridge is a natural response in times of crisis for many.
 Try to cut back on sugar - it also contributes to inflammation.
 While it may not create big cavities in a few weeks, it helps to change the chemistry of the mouth and create potential for decay to start, and teeth to become sensitive.